Conscience-Conscious | Commonly Confused Words

 etymology

-• Remember that conscience is about right and wrong while conscious is about being awake or aware.
+• Remember that conscience is about moral judgment and ethics, while conscious is about being awake and aware.

 © 2025 Lithium Lab Pte Ltd